tlk00/BitMagic/README.md

 ---

 BitMagic C++ is a header only library (easy to build and use in your project) and it comes with a set of examples.
+It is NOT advised to use tests as a code example to study library usage.
+Tests do not illustate the best usage patterns and models and often intentionally inefficient.

 API documentation and examples:
 [http://www.bitmagic.io/apis.html](http://www.bitmagic.io/apis.html)